RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/04 Fruit Machine/04 Fruit Machine.md

 ## Save your project { .save }

 # Step 7.
-Tell the player whether they've won or lost. { .activity }
+Tell the player whether they've won or lost. { .activity .new-page}

 The aim of the game is to click on the sprites so they stop while showing the same costume.
 It would be nice to also display a message that told you whether you'd won or lost.